tetratelabs/istio-distro.io/content/en/community/event/tid-episode-015/index.md

 {{< eventDate >}}

-Join us on September 30th for the next Istio weekly episode where we'll talk with Istio maintainer Aditya Prerepa.
+Join us on October 1st for the next Istio weekly episode where we'll talk with Istio maintainer Aditya Prerepa.

 In addition to being a member of the Istio networking working group, Aditya is also finishing high school this year.
 He’s worked on Istio for more than a year with a focus on Pilot and xDS as well as VM health checking, auto registration, and multitenancy.